fei-aiart/chan/README.md

-# chan
+# CHAN

-## Coarse-to-Fine Image-to-Image Translation via Attentively Collaborative
+## Complementary, Heterogeneous and Adversarial Networks for Image-to-Image Translation

 we provide PyTorch implementations for our paper "Complementary, Heterogeneous and Adversarial Networks for Image-to-Image Translation"